- Common uses

 HOW should this medicine be used?

 Durvalumab injection comes as a as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
-It is usually given once every 2 weeks for as long as your doctor recommends you receive treatment.
+For the treatment of urothelial cancer or NSCLC, it is usually given once every 2 weeks for as long as your doctor recommends you receive treatment or for NSCLC up to one year.
+For the treatment of ES-SCLC, it is usually given once every 3 weeks for 4 cycles with the other medications, and then alone once every 4 weeks for as long as your doctor recommends you receive treatment.

 Durvalumab injection may cause serious or life-threatening reactions during an infusion.
 A doctor or nurse will watch you closely while you are receiving the infusion and shortly after the infusion to be sure you are not having a serious reaction to the medication.
 Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during or after the infusion: chills or shaking, itching, rash, flushing, difficulty breathing, dizziness, fever, feeling faint, back or neck pain, or swelling of your face.